mbreaux2023/UnityLootGenerator/UnityLootGenerator/WrittenResponse.md

 Identifies the name of the list being used in this response

-AllWeapons is the name of the list being used.
+JordanShoes is the name of the list being used.

 ### 3b iv.

 Describes what the data contained in the list represents in your program

-The list represents all the possible weapon sprites that can be generated.
+The list represents all the possible shoe sprites that can be generated.